schwzr/dsf-spring-school-imaging-tests/exercises/exercise-2.md

 [Prerequisites](prerequisites.md) • [Exercise 1](exercise-1.md) • [Exercise 1.1](exercise-1-1.md) • **Exercise 2** • [Exercise 3](exercise-3.md) • [Exercise 4](exercise-4.md) • [Exercise 5](exercise-5.md)
 ___

-# Exercise 2 - Input Parameters
+# Exercise 2 - Environment Variables and Input Parameters
-In order to configure processes that are packaged as process plugins, we will take a look at two possibilities on how to pass parameters to a process.
+BPMN processes might require additional information during execution, e.g. for configuration purposes.
+We will take a look at two possibilities on how to pass additional information to a BPMN process.
 The goal of this exercise is to enhance the `dsfdev_helloDic` process by trying them both.
+In both cases the information will be available in the `doExecute` method of your service class.

 ## Introduction
-DSF process plugins can be configured with input parameters using two different approaches:
+DSF process plugins can be given additional information using two different approaches:

 * Static configuration using environment variables during the deployment of a process plugin.
-* Dynamic configuration by sending values as part of the [Task](http://hl7.org/fhir/R4/task.html) resource to start or continue a process instance.
+* Dynamic input by sending values as part of the [Task](http://hl7.org/fhir/R4/task.html) resource to start or continue a process instance.

 ### Environment Variables
 Environment variables are the same for all running process instances and allow static configuration of processes.
 They can be defined by adding a member variable having the [Spring-Framework @Value](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-value-annotations) annotation to the configuration class `TutorialConfig`.
 The value of the annotation uses the `${..}` notation and follows the form `${some.property:defaultValue}`, where each dot in the property name corresponds to an underscore in the environment variable and environment variables are always written upper-case.
 The property `some.property` therefore corresponds to the environment variable `SOME_PROPERTY`.

-To create an automated documentation of environment variables during the Maven build process, the DSF provided [@ProcessDocumentation](https://github.com/datasharingframework/dsf/blob/main/dsf-tools/dsf-tools-documentation-generator/src/main/java/org/highmed/dsf/tools/generator/ProcessDocumentation.java) annotation from the package `dev.dsf.tools.generator` can be used.
-The `pom.xml` of the `tutorial-process` submodule calls the DSF provided [DocumentGenerator](https://github.com/datasharingframework/dsf/blob/main/dsf-tools/dsf-tools-documentation-generator/src/main/java/org/highmed/dsf/tools/generator/DocumentationGenerator.java) class from the same package during the `prepare-package` phase of the build process.
-The generator searches for all [@ProcessDocumentation](https://github.com/datasharingframework/dsf/blob/main/dsf-tools/dsf-tools-documentation-generator/src/main/java/org/highmed/dsf/tools/generator/ProcessDocumentation.java) annotations and generates a Markdown documentation based on the annotation's values in the target folder.
+The DSF provides a feature to automatically generate documentation of environment variables during the Maven build process.
+You can use the [@ProcessDocumentation](https://github.com/datasharingframework/dsf/blob/main/dsf-tools/dsf-tools-documentation-generator/src/main/java/org/highmed/dsf/tools/generator/ProcessDocumentation.java) annotation to automatically generate Markdown documentation for all fields with this annotation.
+You simply have to add [dsf-tools-documentation-generator](https://mvnrepository.com/artifact/dev.dsf/dsf-tools-documentation-generator) as a maven plugin.
+You can take a look at the `pom.xml` for the `tutorial-process` submodule to see how you can add it to your own project.
+Keep in mind to point the `<workingPackage>` field to the package you want documentation for.

 ### Task Input Parameters
 Providing input parameters to a specific process instance allows for dynamic configuration of process instances.
 It can be done by sending additional values as part of the [Task](http://hl7.org/fhir/R4/task.html) resource that starts or continues a process instance.
 It should be noted that a FHIR profile must be created for each [Task](http://hl7.org/fhir/R4/task.html) resource, i.e. for each message event in a process model, which inherits from the [DSF Task Base Profile](https://github.com/datasharingframework/dsf/blob/main/dsf-fhir/dsf-fhir-validation/src/main/resources/fhir/StructureDefinition/dsf-task-base-1.0.0.xml).
 This base profile defines three default input parameters: